Kulltero/Rust.Community/docs/Bugs-Tips.md

 > square 3: child of Parent, gray with 20% alpha and a text element behind it.

-**Cause:** no exact Cause is known, but it seems to be related to the blurry Materials themselves. this bug only occurs when all underlying Images are using a blurry material with transparency. if at least 1 element is opaque the bug does not occur. this can be a text or image element.
+**Cause:** no exact Cause is known, but it seems to be related to the blurry Materials themselves.
+This bug only occurs when all underlying Images are using a blurry material with transparency.
+If at least 1 element is opaque, the bug does not occur.
+This can be a text or image element.

 # Tricks

 ### Use Outlines like an advanced User
-Outlines can go way beyond the basic use case of putting them on your square Panels. applying Outlines to Text can be a great way to make them stand out, for example when you can't control the background behind it.
+Outlines can go way beyond the basic use case of putting them on your square Panels.
+Applying Outlines to Text can be a great way to make them stand out, for example when you can't control the background behind it.
 ![image](https://user-images.githubusercontent.com/33698270/215885917-4916ee09-a891-4609-82a4-51bb07881bde.png)

 > Can you read this?